General Rules

 (b) The vote of each eligible member will be recorded anonymously.

-(c) Strike authorization requires that more than 50% of the eligible membership cast a vote in support of the strike.
+(c) A labor action may be authorized only after 50% or more of the eligible membership casts a vote in support of the labor action.

 Section 3.
-Strike authorization shall expire when more than 50% of the striking membership casts a vote in support of ending the strike or when a trigger condition to end the strike is met.
+Labor action authorization shall expire when more than 50% of the participating membership casts a vote in support of ending the labor action or when a trigger condition to end the labor action is met.

 3. Process for Amending the General Rules and Member Conduct Guidelines